-Adequate staffing, a risk assessment and notification of the event will be given to the church safeguarding officer PRIOR to the agreement for any event or off site activity.
-Notification of the event will be given to the church council secretary Val Scott (church council secretary)
+Adequate staffing, a risk assessment and notification of the event will be given to the church safeguarding officer prior to the agreement for any event or off site activity.
+Notification of the event will be given to the church council secretary Val Scott.

-If the activity is unusual or considered to be high risk the church safeguarding officer will contact the circuit safeguarding officer in order that it can be ratified or any queries raised.
+If the activity is unusual or considered to be high risk the Church Safeguarding Officer will contact the Circuit Safeguarding Officer in order that it can be ratified or any gueries raised.

-h) Other groups on church premises
+g) Other groups on church premises